createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 # Start the rails WEBrick server
 RAILS_ENV=production bundle exec rails s
 ```
 Open `http://127.0.0.1:3000` in your browser.
 Use <kbd>ctrl</kbd> + <kbd>c</kbd> to close the server once you've had a look.
+It will be quite slow initially as it is only intended as a development webserver.

 ## Setting up Gitlab with Apache and Unicorn

 Since OS X comes with Apache we will use that as our webserver to Gitlab.
 You can of course use [Nginx](http://wiki.nginx.org/Main) if you desire but I will not be going over that option in this guide yet.
 Although I hope to go over that option in the future.

 ### Configure Unicorn
-Although not 100% compatible with Apache for various reasons, Unicorn will be responsible for processing the Gitlab Rails application.
-We need to a make a few alterations to the config to make it OS X friendly.
+Although not 100% compatible with Apache for [various reasons](http://rubyforge.org/pipermail/mongrel-unicorn/2011-July/001057.html), Unicorn will be responsible for processing the Gitlab application.
+We need to a make a few alterations to the config to make it "OS X friendly".

 ```bash
 cd /Users/gitlab/gitlab